Crimes Committed While Stationed at or Visiting Nellis Air Force Base, Nevada

 - 6. History of Nellis AFB

 Nellis AFB falls within the special maritime and territorial jurisdiction of the United States.1 It is sometimes referred to as a “federal enclave” of the United States.
-Crimes committed on Nellis AFB by military personnel are, therefore, usually subject to court martial under the Uniform Code of Military Justice and prosecuted by the Air Force.2
+Crimes committed on Nellis AFB by military personnel are, therefore, usually subject to court-martial under the Uniform Code of Military Justice and prosecuted by the Air Force.2

 Civilians who commit a crime at Nellis Air Force Base will be turned over to the Las Vegas Metropolitan Police Department or, for federal crimes, to the appropriate Department of Justice investigative agency.

-If it is unknown who committed a crime, the LVMPD will often investigate along with Nellis Air Force Base security.3 Regardless of who investigates, if prosecution against a civilian is warranted, it will handled by the Clark County District Attorney or, for a federal crime, by the United States Attorney for the District of Nevada.
+If it is unknown who committed a crime, the LVMPD will often investigate along with Nellis Air Force Base security.3 Regardless of who investigates, if prosecution against a civilian is warranted, it will be handled by the Clark County District Attorney or, for a federal crime, by the United States Attorney for the District of Nevada.

 Crimes committed by military personnel while in Las Vegas or other off-base locations within Nevada fall within the concurrent jurisdiction of military and civilian authorities.
-These offenses can be investigated and researched by either military or local law enforcement, or both.
+These offenses can be investigated and researched by either military or local law enforcement or both.

 As a practical matter, however, agencies having concurrent jurisdiction will usually come to an agreement about which one is going to handle the matter.
 In significant cases, investigation and prosecution may be turned over to the U.S. Department of Defense or U.S. Department of Justice.